 Various indicative factors are used to assess whether a given situation has met the required intensity threshold, such as the number, duration, and intensity of individual confrontations; the types of weapons and military equipment used; the number of persons and types of forces participating in the fighting; the number of casualties; the extent of material destruction; the number of civilians fleeing; and the involvement of the United Nations Security Council.
 For further information, see 'non-international armed conflict - intensity of violence' in our classification section.

-From 6 April 2014 onwards, armed men started seizing government buildings in towns and cities in Eastern Ukraine.
-After the lapse of an ultimatum requesting them to disarm, the then acting President Turchynov announced the deployment of the army as part of a 'anti-terroristm operation' on 14 April 2014 to regain control.
+From 6 April 2014 onwards, armed men started seizing government buildings in a number of towns and cities in Eastern Ukraine.
+After the lapse of an ultimatum requesting them to disarm, on 14 April 2014 the then acting President Turchynov announced the deployment of the army as part of an 'anti-terrorist operation' in order to regain control of the seized areas.
 ‘Ukraine Says Donetsk “Anti-Terror Operation” Under Way’, BBC, 16 April 2014; ‘Ukraine Crisis: President Vows to Fight Pro-Russia Forces’, BBC, 14 April 2014.
-During four meetings of the Security Council from April 13 to May 2, United Nations officials reported that the armed militias were expanding and that there were frequent violent clashes.
-Security Council, 7154th Meeting, UN doc S/PV.7154, 13 April 2014; 7157th Meeting, UN doc S/PV.7154, 16 April 2014; 7165th Meeting, UN doc S/PV.7167, 29 April 2014; 7157th Meeting, UN doc S/PV.7167, 2 May 2015.
-See also M. Tran, T. McCarthy and A. Yuhas, ‘Ukraine: Government Troops Move Against Pro-Russia Separatists’, The Guardian, 24 April 2014; ‘Ukraine Crisis: Sloviansk Rebels Down Army Helicopters’, BBC, 2 May 2014; ‘“Many Dead” in Ukraine Offensive in Sloviansk – Turchynov’, BBC, 2 May 2014.
+The operation triggered intense fighting.
+For instance, on 2 May 2014 rebel forces shot down two Ukrainian army helicopters during an "anti-terror" operation, which resulted in the death of two members of the Ukrainian army.
+Moreover, ‘four suspected separatists’ were captured and ‘10 rebel checkpoints seized.’
+M. Tran, T. McCarthy and A. Yuhas, ‘Ukraine: Government Troops Move Against Pro-Russia Separatists’, The Guardian, 24 April 2014; ‘Ukraine Crisis: Sloviansk Rebels Down Army Helicopters’, BBC News, 2 May 2014; ‘“Many Dead” in Ukraine Offensive in Sloviansk – Turchynov’, BBC News, 2 May 2014.

-Acting President Turchynov announced on 30 April that the government was no longer in control of Donetsk and Luhsank.
+On 30 April 2014, acting President Turchynov announced that the government was no longer in control of Donetsk and Luhansk.
 L. Harding, ‘Ukraine’s Government Has Lost Control of East, Says Acting President’, The Guardian, 30 April 2014.
-In May 2014, pro-Russian separatists in Donetsk and Luhansk declared their independence as a self-proclaimed ‘People’s Republic’.
+In May 2014, following a referendum, pro-Russian separatists declared their independence as ‘People’s Republics’ in Donetsk and Luhansk.
 S. Walter, O. Grytsenko and H. Amos, ‘Ukraine: Pro-Russia Separatists Set for Victory in Eastern Region Referendum’, The Guardian, 12 May 2014.
 Around the presidential elections on May 25, fierce fighting broke out between pro-Russian armed groups and Ukrainian armed forces over the control of the airport in Donetsk.
 S. Walker, ‘Ukraine Says it Controls Donetsk Airport After Fighting Leaves Dozens Dead’, The Guardian, 27 May 2017.
 At the latest as this point, the armed violence reached the required degree of intensity.
-However, the required degree of intensity was probably already reached earlier, by mid-April on account of the frequency of reported clashes, the heavy weaponry used by the armed groups, and the deployment of the Ukrainian Army.
+However, the threshold was probably already reached earlier, by mid-April, on account of the frequency of reported clashes, the heavy weaponry used by the armed groups, and the deployment of the Ukrainian Army.

 Hostilities have continued since then, despite the February 2015 Minsk II Agreement providing for a ceasefire and the withdrawal of heavy weapons from the frontline.
 Violations of the ceasefire agreement are frequent.
 In February 2017, the United Nations reported a significant escalation in the hostilities.
 ‘Thousands of Civilians Risk Losing Access to Basic Necessities as Fighting Escalates in Eastern Ukraine, Security Council Told’, Press Release, UN doc SC/12704, 2 February 2017.